Kagami/vmsg/README.md

 Module is produced with modern LLVM WASM backend and LLD linker which should become standard soon, also vmsg has own tiny WASM runtime instead of Emscripten's to decrease overall size and simplify architecture.
-Worker code is inlined to the main JS module so end-user has to care only about 3 files: `vmsg.js`, `vmsg.css` and `vmsg.wasm`.
+Worker code is included in the main JS module so end-user has to care only about 3 files: `vmsg.js`, `vmsg.css` and `vmsg.wasm`.
 CSS can be inlined too but IMO that would be ugly.